d1msk1y/d1msk1y/README.md

 # 👋 Hi, I’m Dima

 I'm a passionate Software Engineer with more than 4 years of hands-on experience.
 Throughout this time, I have delved into diverse projects spanning a wide array of languages and technologies, which equipped me with a profound grasp of low-level programming principles, design patterns, and the art of getting things done in the most efficient and robust ways.
 My skillset leans more into backend development, I love to work on projects that require solid understanding of software achitecture and logical thinking

 ## 🔧 Skills

 ```text
 C# | Linux | Go | Rust | Tauri | Bash | Docker | Python | TypeScript
 PostgreSQL | MongoDB | Ruby | Ruby on Rails | JavaScript | HTML/CSS | C++
 ```

 I excel in C#, Go, Rust(Tauri), and TypeScript.
 As my main OS, I tend to use Linux as it has not only become integral to my workflow but has also given me a foundational knowldge of Bash scripting.

 <details>
-    <summary><b>Stats</b></summary>
+    <summary><b>:floppy_disk: GitHub Stats</b></summary>
 <div align="center">
     <img src="http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=d1msk1y&theme=transparent"/>
     <img src="http://github-profile-summary-cards.vercel.app/api/cards/stats?username=d1msk1y&theme=transparent" />